 Also known as: CDT – Central Daylight Time, CDST – Central Daylight Savings Time

 Australian Central Daylight Time (ACDT) is 10:30 hours ahead of Coordinated Universal Time (UTC).
-This time zone is a DST (daylight saving time) time zone and is used in: Australia.
+This time zone is a Daylight Saving Time time zone and is used in: Australia.
 Australian Central Daylight Time is a half-hour time zone.
-Its local time differs by 30 minutes from the usual one-hour time zone interval.
+Its local time differs by 30 minutes instead of the normal whole hour.

 This time zone is often called Australia Central Daylight Time.

 This time zone is a daylight saving/summer time zone, in the winter some places will switch to the corresponding standard time zone: ACST (Australian Central Standard Time).

 Australian states/territories using ACDT in the summer and ACST in the winter: